12

 "It’s time for the ceremony.”

-It was his father— calm and composed, matter of fact, his voice knew how to anchor the room.
-Not too loud.
-Just enough to remind everyone to move on.
+It was his father, his voice knew how to anchor the room.
+It wasn't loud, just enough to remind everyone to move on.

 The living room rearranged itself once more— into a set, a stage, a place where rituals unfold like clockwork and every gesture holds the weight of generations.